JongWasTaken/JongWasTaken/README.md

 I do C# stuff.
 Sometimes JS too.
 For some reason most of my repos use Python though...

-(A lot of my work is private, sorry.)
+(Most of my work is private, I only use this account for personal projects.)